 These dependable blades from Gerber are a great investment.
 If you want a high-quality knife for field dressing an elk, go for it.

-Three Additional Best Skinning Knife Options
+Four Additional Best Skinning Knife Options

 This knife from Buck Knives is one of the premium deer knives in the market.
 Note, Buck Knives is a family business that offers top-grade quality at all levels.